 The forecast identifies available crops and anticipates the expected conditions for opening day, noting if fields are in good, poor or fair condition.
 Hunters can utilize this online resource as they plan opening day activities.

 QUOTA HUNTS: Many of the fields listed in the links below are quota hunts.
-Click here to apply for dove field quota hunts through the Go Outdoors Georgia system. (deadline to apply is Aug.
+Apply for dove field quota hunts through the Go Outdoors Georgia system. (deadline to apply is Aug.
 15).

 For more information on dove hunting rules and regulations, public dove fields and conditions, or adult/child dove hunts, hunters should review the 2017–2018 Georgia Hunting Seasons and Regulations.